Introduction to mlld

 Staying organized

-One of mlld's goals is to create standard conventions for how LLM context and prompt files are organized and structured.
-With a little bit of mlld scripting, CLAUDE.md, AGENTS.md, Cursor rules, etc should be able to be gitignored and treated as generated artifacts with the source of truth nicely organized in llm/.
+One of mlld's goals is to create standard conventions for how LLM context and prompt files are organized.
+Just as you have src/ for code and tests/ for tests, mlld encourages llm/ for all your LLM scripts, configs, and prompts.
+With mlld scripting, CLAUDE.md, AGENTS.md, Cursor rules, etc can be gitignored and treated as generated artifacts with the source of truth in llm/.

 If you run mlld setup it will create and configure a basic llm dir: